Man Mocked By Friends For Having Too Many Children, So He Allegedly Abandoned His 3-Day-Old Girl In A Church

-One dad in India reportedly abandoned his three-day-old baby in a church because his friends made fun of him and his wife for having “too many” kids.
+One dad in India reportedly abandoned his 3-day-old baby in a church because his friends made fun of him and his wife for having “too many” kids.
 The man, Bitto Davis, and his wife Pravitha were arrested and charged with child abandonment and cruelty, according to the New York Post.
 A police officer gave additional details.

 “They already have three sons, aged eight, six and four and this was their fourth child… Bitto spoke of getting mocked by his friends for having four children in such quick succession and I think that is why he was disturbed.
 His friends would often apparently comment on the size of his wife’s belly and keep prodding whether she’s pregnant… After his wife’s delivery in Thrissur, they took a train to Kochi and arrived at the church to leave the baby.”

-The Davis’ were arrested two days later on Saturday at their house.
-Police noted that it didn’t appear that the couple had any financial strains which could have contributed to abandoning a fourth child, saying “They have a two-storey home,” detailed The Indian Express.
+The Davises were arrested two days later on Saturday at their house.
+Police noted that it didn’t appear that the couple had any financial strains which could have contributed to abandoning a fourth child, saying “They have a two-storey home,” detailed the Indian Express.

 The couple faces potentially seven years of imprisonment.
 The abandoned baby is currently under India’s child custody services, called the Child Welfare Committee.
 Fortunately, the baby is reportedly healthy.